Chiral gravitational waves from multi-phase magnetogenesis: Chiral gravitational waves from magnetic fields

 \subsection{Acknowledgments}

 HVR acknowledges support by the MUR PRIN2022 Project ``BROWSEPOL: Beyond standaRd mOdel With coSmic microwavE background POLarization''-2022EJNZ53 financed by the European Union - Next Generation EU.
 HVR acknowledges the use of computing cluster under University of Padova Strategic Research Infrastructure Grant 2017: ``CAPRI: Calcolo ad Alte Prestazioni per la Ricerca e l’Innovazione''.
+HVR thanks Ye Shifeng for valuable queries and comments.
 GT is partially funded by the STFC grants ST/T000813/1 and ST/X000648/1.
 LS wishes to thank the Indo-French Centre for the Promotion of Advanced Research (IFCPAR/CEFIPRA), New Delhi, India, for support of the proposal 6704-4 titled `Testing flavors of the early universe beyond vanilla models with cosmological observations’ under the Collaborative Scientific Research Programme.

 { }